Societies Under Siege

 virtually every serious international crisis, whether to promote regime

-change and democratisation, punish armed aggression, or check
+change and democratisation, punish armed aggression, or check nuclear

-first comparative study of this vital question.
+study of this vital question.

 Drawing on Gramscian state theory, Societies Under Siege provides a

 novel analytical framework to study how sanctions are mediated through